September 11 Memorial:The memorial

 honors those killed on September 11, 2001 in all locations of the attack, as well as those killed on February 26, 1993, when terrorists set off a truck bomb in the basement of the World Trade Center.

 January 6, 2004 - The Lower Manhattan Development Corporation announces its choice of "Reflecting Absence" by Israeli-born architect Michael Arad.

-September 10, 2005 - Supporters of the Take Back the Memorial campaign rally to protest the inclusion of an International Freedom Center (IFC) in New York's plans for the World Trade Center memorial.
+September 10, 2005 - Supporters of the Take Back the Memorial campaign protest the inclusion of an International Freedom Center in plans for the memorial.